Event security in the wake of the Manchester attack

 Company responses to the shifting trends in global terror

 The Manchester attack is the latest manifestation of the operational and risk management challenge facing not just sporting and concert events but also those charged with securing other public spaces, open corporate campuses, large executive meetings, employee retreats and other public or private company gatherings.
-First, companies must recognize their role in relation to other stakeholders.
-While venue owners have clear responsibilities, organizers and hosts also have a duty of care to attendees and must ensure that risk management measures meet their standards.
-Even sponsors hold a reputational risk in the event of an incident.

 In response to this evolving threat, companies – particularly those that host, manage, support and sponsor large events – will need a comprehensive assessment and mitigation approach that combines “back to basics” techniques with innovations in security risk management.
 Companies should start by understanding changes in the threat environment and the resulting risks as they apply to their specific profile, activity and context.
 Informed by new assessments and ongoing threat monitoring, they will need to review security plans and protocols and re-assess physical security measures – including procedures, physical design, staffing and technology.